HOSTED AT CAFÉ MAMO

 Journeys to Michigan Wine

 Panelists will share the pivotal moments, challenges, and opportunities that shaped their careers, offering an honest look at what it takes to enter and grow within the Michigan wine industry.
-This conversation is designed to inspire, connect, and illuminate the many ways there is to find your place in wine.
+This conversation is designed to inspire, connect, and illuminate the many paths to finding your place in wine.

 PANEL TWO